 Just FYI, some links in this post are affiliate links.
 This means that, at no additional cost to you, I will earn a small commission if you decide to make a purchase through the link.

 Why You Should Visit Isla Holbox

 I believe the reason Isla Holbox isn’t as popular with visitors as other Mexican islands like Cozumel or Isla Mujeres is that it is slightly difficult to reach.
-So, only those who truly want to venture away from the beaten path will take the time to figure out how to get there.
+So, only those who truly want to venture away from the beaten path, and have the time, will put in the effort to figure out how to get there.
 Once they do, they are rewarded with colorful streets, a relaxed vibe, inexpensive food, and beautiful beaches.

 There are a number of activities for every type of traveler on Holbox.
-During the day you can learn to kiteboard, swim with whale sharks, or simply relax in a hammock over the sea.
+During the day you can learn to kiteboard, swim with whale sharks (at the right season), or simply relax in a hammock over the sea.
 After a stunning sunset, you can witness the Bioluminescence or enjoy a lively atmosphere in the island’s main square.